Marquez on pole, but Bagnaia is the favorite – breaking latest news-breakinglatest.news-Breaking Latest News

 1.04 pm – Bastianini’s message

 The controversy does not subside after the accidents in the Portimao MotoGP sprint race.
-Meanwhile, however, Alex Marquez obtained the best time in the warm up of the Portuguese GP.
-The Gresini Ducati rider with a time of 1’38”719 preceded Fabio Quartararo (Yamaha) by 153 thousandths and Marc Marquez (Honda) by 155 thousandths, who will start from pole position.
+Meanwhile, for Alex Marquez he obtained the best time in the warm up of the Portuguese GP.
+The Ducati rider of the Gresini team with a time of 1’38”719 preceded Fabio Quartararo (Yamaha) by 153 thousandths and Marc Marquez (Honda) by 155 thousandths who took the pole position.
 Seventh fastest time (1’39”071) for the Ducati world champion, Francesco Bagnaia.